 What types of LEDs will we use in electronics?

 Finally, you will see that some LEDs have a colored encapsulation.
-This color is simply to identify the color of the light emitted by the LED without having to turn it on, but it has no influence on the color of the emitted light, which depends only on the internal construction of the LED (personally, I prefer them with the uncolored encapsulation).
+This color is simply to identify the color of the light emitted by the LED without having to turn it on, but it has no influence on the color of the emitted light, which only depends on the internal construction of the LED (personally, I prefer them with uncolored encapsulation).

 How much does an LED cost?